How Safe is Bonjesta® ?

 You may be tempted to try products available at your local pharmacy, but keep in mind that not all medications are safe to take during pregnancy.

-OTC products that are often used to treat morning sickness:
+Things to know about OTC products before using them to treat morning sickness:

 - Have not been studied, proven safe and effective or approved by the FDA for use during pregnancy